Robert Cray Teams with Steve Jordan

 The Cray Band’s next two releases – Bad Influence and False Accusations – charted, taking the four-piece’s sound across the airways and abroad.
 The group was on a roll, but the players slept on couches.
 “We were just road rats,” Cray says with a chuckle.
 “We’d take a break for two weeks to record, then go back out.
 We didn’t have a house, a home, any of those responsibilities.”
 On one of those breaks Cray went into the studio with Collins and another great Texas guitarist and singer, Johnny Clyde Copeland, to record Showdown!, a CD that has become essential to any 80s electric blues collection.

 It was the sounds of the blues and soul that first drew attention from artists in the rock arena.
-In an interview on the DVD included in 4 Nights of 40 Years Live, Eric Clapton gives his initial response to Robert Cray saying, “As a blues fan, we’re saved.”
+In an interview Eric Clapton gives his initial response to Robert Cray saying, “As a blues fan, we’re saved.”
 The Cray Band’s beginnings did bring the sounds of its mentors into the mainstream, even taking the music of John Lee Hooker, Etta James and Albert Collins to a larger, younger audience.
 But no one knew how broad the band’s audience would be until the Cray Band opened the ears of rock radio programmers.
 With the 1986 release of Strong Persuader the Cray Band’s tunes were put in heavy rotation on mega rock stations across the nation.
 The first hit, “Smoking Gun,” was followed by “I Guess I Showed Her” and “Right Next Door (Because of Me).”
 The Cray Band’s next two releases, Don’t Be Afraid of the Dark and Midnight Stroll, brought more radio listeners to record stores, increasing sales of the group’s CDs.

 Following the path of fame taken by blues-based rockers like Johnny Winter and Stevie Ray Vaughan, Cray became a sensation, leading his band in concerts at large arena and rock festival.
 He was the first African American artist since Jimi Hendrix to rise to such fame in rock music.
 Was there a change in the band’s direction or had the blues arrived again into the mainstream after more than three decades of being forgotten by radio?
 “We were doing blues and Rand B from the first,” Crays says.
 “That’s just part of what we do.
 If you’re writing a tune it’s only natural to grab something from someplace else.
 You’re gonna put in some soul changes and some jazz, something you’ve been listening to.
 With what we do there’s a whole lot of room to move.”

-During the 90s the Cray Band was featured in concert with artists like Clapton, the Stones, John Lee Hooker, BB King and Bonnie Raitt, who on the DVD declares the band leader is “an original; he’s passionate, he’s a bad ass and puts on one of the best shows you’ll ever see.”
+During the 90s the Cray Band was featured in concert with artists like Clapton, the Stones, John Lee Hooker, BB King and Bonnie Raitt, who declared that the band leader is “an original; he’s passionate, he’s a bad ass and puts on one of the best shows you’ll ever see.”